New Markets Job Growth Investment Tax Credit General Information

 The CDE must inform the Department and investors that a recapture event has occurred.

-Responsibilities of the Department
+Responsibilities of the DOR

 • Grant or deny applications within 30 days of receipt;